Drupal4Gov/drupal4gov.us/README.md

 ```
 git checkout -b D4G-XXX_your_branch_name upstream/master
 ```
-* Reset local environment to ensure all is inline with new branch.
-WARNING: this is destructive
+* Reset local environment to ensure all is inline with new branch: **WARNING: this is destructive**
 ```
 lando blt sync
 ```
 * Do whatever work is required for ticket.
 * Create new commit(s) as needed.
 All commit messages should follow the pattern: DGC-XXX: commit messages go here.
 They must include the Ticket Number (with a dash AND a colon), a message, and a period.
-* Run Tests / Validation Scripts
+* Run tests/validation scripts:
 ```
 lando blt validate
 lando blt tests
 ```
 * Ensure no other changes have been made to the upstream/master branch.
-If they have, rebase your branch.
+If they have, rebase your branch: *(This helps avoid infuriating merge conflicts)*
 ```
 git fetch upstream
 git rebase upstream/master